Bontoc Eulogy: Rhetor

 The screen narrator in Bontoc Eulogy can be thought of as the rhetor.
 This narrator is an ever-present voice in the film and guides the viewer through the plot and story line.
 Although we never learn the name of this narrator, it is (at first) speculated that this is indeed Marlon Fuentes (the director).
 But, at the end of the film, the audience realizes that this film is indeed fictional and the rhetor is a nameless narrator only played by Marlon Fuentes.
 This twist and mystery which surrounds the rhetor is, in itself, an aid for the audience to inadvertently understand the narrator's (and the Filipino-American population's) personal struggle to piece together his past and find a sense of belonging and stability in life.

 The anonymous narrator also remains ambiguous to allow every Filipino-American Immigrant to relate to this story and struggle.
 Through this film the narrator explores his own relationship with his Filipino culture and ancestry.

 Message

 Marlon Fuentes unfolds the events of the St. Louis World's Fair in 1904.
-He does this by creating a story about the search for a grandfather who mysteriously vanished during the events of the fair.
-In the article “F is for Phony: Fake Documentary and Truth’s Unfolding” we discover that the story about the search for the grandfather was completely false.
+He does this by fabricating a story about the search for a grandfather who mysteriously vanished during the events of the fair.
 The story was simply created to help the mockumentary attract and keep the attention of the audience.
 This film not only shows the awful history of the St. Louis World Fair but also the reactions of many Americans to the Filipino people at the fair.
 The Filipinos were treated like animals with absolutely no respect.
 Viewers of this film can be compared to the spectators at the World's Fair.
 We are so quick to believe that many Filipinos were “barbaric” and “savage” at this time, but the truth is they were just portrayed this way at the World Fair to show how “uncivilized” non-white races are.